mpokrass/Personality-notes/psych-356.md

 - instincts in animals, give rise to drives, motivational imperatives, translate into wishes and goals
     - where our energy comes from
     - life instinct drive (libido)
-    - death instinct drive (thanatos), often translated into aggression
+    - death instinct drive (Thanatos), often translated into aggression
 - hydraulic theory was based on a metaphor
     - we have these 2 drives, that are like water in pipes
     - gives us energy to do things, and we have to let it out